AI app development is the next big thing. Here, we'll discuss essential dos and don'ts you should follow to make yours a success.

 This quote by AI pioneer, Andrew Ng, is key to understanding the field of artificial intelligence.

 Data is the bedrock of AI.

-If you want your AI integration to be successful, investing in quality data is an absolute must.
+If you want your AI app to be successful, investing in quality data is an absolute must.

-Without accurate and representative data, even the most sophisticated AI algorithms and models will.
+Without accurate and representative data, even the most sophisticated AI algorithms and models will fail.

 Poor-quality data can cost you a lot of money, too.

 According to Gartner, organizations believe that poor data quality is responsible for an average of $15 million per year in losses.